ziwei-fan/ziwei-fan.github.io/_pages/about.md

 # News
+* May 22nd, 2023: Joined AWS AI Personalize as a full-time Applied Scientist.
 * May 8th, 2023: From now on, I am Dr. Fan!
 * May 8th, 2023: Paper "Personalized Federated Domain Adaptation for Item-to-Item Recommendation" is accepted by UAI'23.
 * April 2023: Paper "Graph Collaborative Signals Denoising and Augmentation for Recommendation" is accepted by SIGIR'23.